daveozoalor/angular2-tutorial-with-firebase-book/README.md

 There are a couple of other tweaks to note in Typescript functions, but we will not cover them all here since this is not primarily a typescript function.

 ####Arrow functions
 Fat arrow functions in Typescript helps write shorter cleaner functions.
-Here is a comparison between a function written in javascript and the same function replicated in Typescript.
+Here is a comparison between a function written anonymously and the same function replicated with Typescripts fat arrow.

 ```
-//Javascript
+//
 class Car {
   constructor() {
     this.carName = 'Volvo';